mic45219/learngit/readme.txt

 add the word
 i no have other thing

-this is branch dev thing
+this is branch feature1 do thing